codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

 * Networks without hidden layers are very limited in the input-output mappings they can model
 * Adding a layer of hand-coded features (as in perceptron) makes them much more powerful, but the hard bit is designing the features
   * We would like to find good features without requiring insights into the task or repeated trial and error of different features
+  * We need to automate the trial and error feature designing loop